philzook58/philzook58.github.io/_posts/2023-04-13-harrop-checkpoint.md

 main(_) :- impl(bar(a), (bar(X), impl(bar(b), bar(Y)))), writeln(X), writeln(Y).

 ```
+I used the `catch` handler in `get_ctx` just to avoid needing a preliminary `intercept` to iniitiate the program context to `[]`.
+Maybe this is too cute and unwise.

 A different convention of what we store in the context is that we store a lambda representation that when called with the current goal, either fail or succeed.
+This form is better for more interesting clauses with more interesting variable binding structure.
 This means converting a clause that looks like

 ```prolog
 bar(X,Y) :- biz, baz(X,Z).
 ```
-into
+into a "goal/head-passing" representation
 ```prolog
 bar1(G) :- G = bar(X,Y), biz, baz(X,Z).
 ```

 before the clause is able to be store in the clause context.
 Variables that need to be maintained in connection to the current ones in scope are extra parameters to `bar1`.
 For example `bar(A,B,G)` would be inserted as an entry `bar(A,B)` in the clause context.